Some recap on Salesforce Data Skew

-As we saw in the previous article, there are certain configuration patterns which appear again and again, because they are apparently “good ideas”.
+As we saw in the previous article about data skew in Salesforce, there are certain configuration patterns which appear again and again, because they are apparently “good ideas”.
 However they increase the probability of performance issues arising in our Org.
 These patterns cause inefficient data distributions at the storage layer, technically known as Data Skew.
-Data Skew problems are hard to anticipate.
+Data Skew problems in Salesforce are hard to anticipate.
 They can have such a dramatic impact on performance that they are known by Salesforce as “the silent killer”.

 Let’s take a look at another of these apparently good ideas which can have a severe impact in performance.
 Remember that every time a record is inserted or updated, Salesforce must lock the related records.
 This practice ensures that, when the data is committed to the database, its integrity is maintained.
 If Salesforce did not lock these records, and one record was deleted in the middle of the save operation, you would face a referential integrity issue.